samme90s/samme90s/cryptography.md

 DES mainly uses 56-bit keys for encryption and an additional 8-bit for checking values.
 This can be improved upon by using double key DES (57-bit key) however this opens up for _MIM_\*`1` (meet-in-the-middle) attacks, double key triple DES (80-bit key), or triple key DES (112-bit key).
 Each encryption is done in 16 rounds.

-> \*`1` A meet-in-the-middle attack targets block cipher cryptographic functions.
-The intruder applies brute-force techniques to both the plaintext, which is ordinary text before it is encrypted, and the ciphertext, or encrypted text that has been transformed from plaintext, of a block cipher.
+> \*`1` A Meet-in-the-Middle attack is a type of attack on encryption algorithms, specifically against block ciphers.
+In this attack, the attacker simultaneously decrypts the ciphertext (the scrambled message) from one end and encrypts the plaintext (the original message) from the other end, hoping to meet in the middle at the correct key.
+This can significantly reduce the time needed to find the correct key.

 ### AES (Advanced Encryption System)

 AES mainly uses 128-bit keys but can also use 192-bit and 256-bit keys.
 Each encryption is done in different rounds incrementing by two for each key size, 10 rounds for 128-bit keys, 12 rounds for 192-bit keys and so on.

-### RSA
+### RSA (Rivest-Shamir-Adleman) - Asymmetric Encryption

 RSA uses two keys for encryption and decryption.
 They are interchangeable, so either can be chosen as the public key.
 Once one key is chosen as the public key, the other must be kept private.
 The encryption is done by raising a plaintext block to the power of the public key, then performing substitution and transposition.
+The beauty of this is that the public key can be published anywhere without compromising the encryption, since it is only the private key that can decypher the ciphertext.